donnarumma/HAI_LANGUAGE/Readme.md

 ### (3) MAIN_HAI_DICTIONARY_v2.m
 3-level hierarchy
 level 1
-states  = [syllable, locations of  letters in the syllable] obs     = [  letter, locations of  letters in the syllable] level 2 states  = [    word, locations of syllable in the sentence] obs     = [syllable, locations of syllable in the sentence] level 2 states  = [sentence, locations of   word   in the sentence] obs     = [    word, locations of   word   in the sentence]
+states  = [syllable, locations of  letter  in the syllable] obs     = [  letter, locations of  letter  in the syllable] level 2 states  = [    word, locations of syllable in the sentence] obs     = [syllable, locations of syllable in the sentence] level 2 states  = [sentence, locations of   word   in the sentence] obs     = [    word, locations of   word   in the sentence]